How to Measure Your Social Media Conversion Rate in 2020

 Cost Per Thousand Impressions, or CPM as it’s known in marketing circles, is the amount you pay every time one thousand people scroll past your sponsored social media post.
 Unlike that of a CPC campaign, CPM posts won’t necessarily create action, they are more aimed at creating impressions and views.
 Therefore, it can be a faster and less expensive way to split test your content or partner with an influencer marketing agency to drive mass viewership.

-What is a good conversion rate for social media?
+What is a good conversion rate on social media?

 Though it often differs from business to business, a successful conversion rate for a social media ad campaign is often somewhere in the range of 2-5%.
 This means that 2-5% of the people who clicked on your social media ads and arrived at your website performed the desired action your company wanted them to take (which is usually clicking a CTA of some kind).
 Choosing the right social media platform to focus your efforts on will also typically yield the highest conversion rate.